ithaka/pharos/docs/development/code-structure.md

 └── tokens/
 ```

-The `scripts/` directory contain code for building the package.
+The `scripts/` directory contains code for building the package.
 The `src/` directory contains the TypeScript code for all Pharos components, along with utilities for developing those components.
 The `tokens/` directory contains the [design tokens](./design-tokens.md) used to define Pharos' visual language.

 ## `@ithaka/pharos-site` package